 A chunk of the iftar business comes from the dine-in segment, which makes walk-in clients the ultimate road to success.
 While encouraging booking reservations gives restaurants a more guaranteed and forecasted revenue, it is common for diners to make a last-minute decision on where to go and break their fast.

-TableCheck’s Waitlist feature an essential tool for this busy time of the year.
+TableCheck’s Waitlist features an essential tool for this busy time of the year.
 The Waitlist software makes it easier for restaurant owners to manage high guest traffic and eliminate no-shows.

 2. Deliver a remarkable dining experience